Mohamed6718/alx-higher_level_programming/README.md

-This is a compilation of projects for the Python module at ALX
+This is the readme file for the base project of 0x01-python-if_else_loops_functions